 Top Courses: Technology, Engineering, Arts, Architecture

-Northeastern University stands out as one of the best universities in Boston.
+Northeastern University stands out as one of the best universities.
 It has a diverse student body, comprising 34% international students from 144 countries.
-Northeastern University is one of the best universities in Boston for international students and offers excellent student opportunities to participate in sports teams and research centers.
+Northeastern University is one of the best universities in Boston Massachusetts, for international students and offers excellent opportunities to participate in sports teams and research centers.
 The College of Engineering is among the best engineering colleges in Boston, with an enrollment of over 4,000 students.
-Global Engagement Research and Innovation are the popular highlights of Northeastern University.
-Northeastern University, founded in 1898, offers an innovative educational experience with its emphasis on experiential learning and global engagement.
+Global engagement research and innovation are the popular highlights of Northeastern University.
+NU, founded in 1898, offers an innovative educational experience with its emphasis on experiential learning and global engagement.

 6. Boston College